laminlabs/lamindb/docs/architecture.md

 - **Projection Pushdowns**: Only downloading requested columns.
 - **Filter Pushdowns**: Reading file footers to execute row-group pruning and skip irrelevant data blocks before fetching them.

-This decoupled design ensures that using LaminDB for provenance, lineage, and ACID governance introduces zero performance penalty during data processing and analytics.
+This decoupled design ensures that using LaminDB for provenance, lineage, and ACID governance introduces minimal performance overhead during data processing and analytics.
 See {doc}`tables` for implementation details.

 ## Branching & idempotency

 To safely delegate tasks to autonomous agents and distributed teams, data infrastructure must support non-destructive experimentation and repeatable execution.

 - **Git-like branching (Write-Audit-Publish):** LaminDB provides database-level branching (`stage`, `review`, `merge`) to support isolated workflows.
 Agents or developers can perform exploratory writes, schema modifications, or pipeline runs on a dedicated branch without corrupting production data or lineage.
 Once validated, changes are merged into the main database.
 For details, see {doc}`manage-changes`.
 - **Idempotent execution:** Re-running Python scripts, workflow tasks (Nextflow, Snakemake), or agent traces is inherently safe.
-LaminDB validates content hashes and metadata prior to writing, ensuring that executing logic multiple times never creates duplicate artifacts or dangling storage objects.
+LaminDB validates content hashes and metadata prior to writing, preventing duplicate artifacts or dangling storage objects within the scope of content-hash reuse.
 For details, see {doc}`idempotency`.

 (time-travel)=